 Amoxicillin-clavulanate (generic for Augmentin) is an antibiotic.
-It can be used to treat bite wounds, skin infections, strep throat and pneumonia.
+It can be used to treat skin infections like bite wounds, ear infections, sinus infections, tooth infections, and other infections.
 This medication should be taken with food.

 Amoxicillin-clavulanate is known for a higher number of side effects than other antibiotics.
-Amoxicillin-clavulanate should only be used if no other equally effective antibiotic is available.
-Do not take if hypersensitive or allergic to amoxicillin-clavulanate.
+Do not take if hypersensitive or allergic to penicillin or amoxicillin.
 Do not take if there is a history of liver disease.

 Do not take amoxicillin-clavulanate if you are allergic to penicillin or amoxicillin.
 Amoxicillin-clavulanate can cause allergic reactions, liver failure, diarrhea (including a serious type of diarrhea called C. difficile diarrhea), rash, and other adverse reactions.

 |Skin infection or bite wound||amoxicillin-clavulanate 875-125 mg by mouth twice a day for 7 days|

 |Ear infection (otitis media)||amoxicillin-clavulanate 875-125 mg by mouth twice a day for 7 days|

 |Sinus infection (bacterial)||amoxicillin-clavulanate 875-125 mg by mouth twice a day for 7 days|